-Lieutenant Aldrin’s next assignment was to the three-month Squadron officer School at Maxwell Air Force Base, Montgomery, Alabama.
-Aldrin then served as an aide to Brigadier General Don Zabriskie Zimmerman, Dean of Faculty at the newly-established United States Air Force Academy, which was then located at Peterson Field, southeast of Colorado Springs, Colorado.
+Lieutenant Aldrin’s next assignment was to the three-month Squadron Officer School at Maxwell Air Force Base, Montgomery, Alabama.
+Aldrin then served as an aide to Brigadier General Don Zabriskie Zimmerman, the Dean of Faculty at the newly-established United States Air Force Academy, which was then located at Lowry Air Force Base, Denver, Colorado.

 In 1955, Captain Aldrin was assigned to the 22nd Fighter Day Squadron, 36th Fighter Day Wing, at Bitberg Air Base, Germany, flying the North American Aviation F-100 Super Sabre.
 The squadron trained at Wheelus Air Base in North Africa.

-In 1959 Captain Aldrin returned to the United States to enter a masters degree program in Aeronautics at the Massachusetts Institute of Technology (M.I.T.), Cambridge, Massachusetts.
-Aldrin and his wife were both very seriously ill at this time, and he was in a military hospital for the first six months.
-With nothing to do but study, he finished first among the other Air Force officers in the program.
+In 1959 Captain Aldrin returned to the United States to enter a masters degree program in aeronautics at the Massachusetts Institute of Technology, Cambridge, Massachusetts.
+Aldrin and his wife were both very seriously ill at this time, and he was a patient in a military hospital for the first six months.
+With nothing to do but study, Aldrin finished first among the other Air Force officers in the program.

 Aldrin remained at M.I.T. to earn a Doctorate in Science in Astronautics (Sc.D.) by devising orbital navigation techniques.
 His thesis on Manned Orbital Rendezvous, earned Buzz another nickname: “Dr. Rendezvous.”